SkylinePrewar/arch-linux/FIRSTSTEPS.md

 To set the hostname on your system, please follow these steps:

 1. Create the `/etc/hostname` file and add your desired hostname to it.
-For instance, if you want to set the hostname as `bahadir-desktop`, then run the following command:
+For instance, if you want to set the hostname as `skyline`, then run the following command:

     ```bash